DumpDumpDump/App1/README.md

 # App1
-This is an API to CRUD population data.
+This is an API Example to CRUD population data.
 There is no auth applied to this API yet.